phptek/silverstripe-jsontext/docs/en/jsonpath.md

 # JSONPath

-All the informatation on JSONPath you can eat [can be found here](http://goessner.net/articles/JsonPath/).
+All the information on JSONPath you can eat [can be found here](http://goessner.net/articles/JsonPath/).

 ## Quick Reference